Assessment Resources

 The first step in creating an effective assessment plan is to determine what your student’s learning goals and objectives will be.
 Once these have been decided, it is important to explicitly define what success in each of these areas will look like and what methods can be used to measure them.
 This could include direct assessment methods such as written assignments and exams, or indirect methods, like course surveys.
 The data collected throughout this process can be used to identify areas where students may be struggling.
 Instructors and departments are then able to pinpoint gaps in student learning and apply targeted strategies to improve their performance.
 After implementing new strategies, the course or program should be reassessed to track the difference in the originally identified areas.
 This final step in the assessment process is referred to as “closing the loop” (Barkley & Major, 2016).
 Following an assessment plan that is cyclical and based on continuous improvement creates a learning environment that is responsive to student’s needs and a curriculum that aligns with the university’s mission.

 Additionally, assessment is a key component in overall program evaluation and institutional effectiveness.
-It gives departments and universities the tools to make data-informed decisions when making changes to programs or creating strategic plans.
+It gives departments and universities the tools to make data-informed decisions when looking to make improvements to programs.
 This data is also essential for demonstrating program quality to accrediting bodies, potential students, and other stakeholders.
 University Academic Affairs leads the framework for continuous improvement and academic program reviews.

 Key Steps of the Assessment Cycle